Skip to content

 • Extra spice or tang: Add some cayenne pepper or hot sauce.
 To make it a little tart, add a dash of lemon juice.

-• Dipping sauce: Remember to reserve some extra bang bang sauce on the side for dipping!
+• Dipping sauce: Make sauce ahead of time and store in refrigerator then remember to reserve some extra bang bang sauce on the side for dipping!

 Recipe FAQs